Nikon D3000 vs Panasonic G10

 |17.||Panasonic G1||Y||- / -||-||-||mini||2.0||-||-||-|

-Both the D3000 and the G10 have been discontinued, but can regularly be found used on eBay.
+Both the D3000 and the G10 have been discontinued, but can regularly be found used on ebay.
 The D3000 was replaced by the Nikon D3100, while the G10 was followed by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3000 and G10 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Panasonic G10 Manual.

 So how do things add up?
 Is the Nikon D3000 better than the Panasonic G10 or vice versa?
 The listing below highlights the relative strengths of the two models.